About us

 COMPASSION

-It is the ability to feel sympathy for another’s misfortune and to wish for another’s good.
-This value, a core element in Buddhism, is at the very heart of our philanthropic action.
+The ability to feel another’s suffering and to wish for their well-being.
+It is a central value in Buddhism, and the heart of our philanthropic work.

 IMPERMANENCE